ComPWA/PWA-pages/src/theory/formalisms.rst

 .. admonition:: The old text
   :class: dropdown

-  The canonical formalism gives access to the orbital angular momentum :math:`L` and the coupled Spin :math:`S` arising from a two particle state.
+  The canonical formalism gives access to the orbital angular momentum $L$ and the coupled Spin $S$ arising from a two particle state.

   There is a simple connection between the two formalism.
 Show that here